softbrewery/js-jakkel/README.md

 #### isAllowed(roleName, resourceName, actions)
 Returns true or false depending if the permission is found.
-- The `roleName` argument is of type String.
+- The `roleName` argument is of type String or Array of Strings.
 - The `resourceName` argument is of type String.
 - The `actions` argument is optional and of type Array or String.
 - Return true or false.